ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Bike components

 Most traditional fat bikes have 6061 Alloy or heat-treated ChroMo steel frames.
 Traditionally, fat bikes had rigid steel forks.
-This made them very robust and the over-sized tires acted like suspension.
-NCM have opted for an RST entry-level suspension fork, which adds to the comfort, but I personally think a steel rigid fork would have been better (and lighter).
+This made them very robust and the oversized tires acted like suspension.
+NCM has opted for an RST entry-level suspension fork, which adds to the comfort, but I think a steel rigid fork would have been better (and lighter).
 Most fat bikes have 1 x gearing and hydraulic brakes.
 The version I tested had Tektro mechanical discs, although the NCM Aspen Plus has hydraulics.

 Gearing